 The formal requirements for competing at a Kennel Club licensed working trial are quite simple:

-• Your dog must be 18 months old or over on the closing date for entries to the trial
+- Your dog must be aged 18 months old or over on the closing date for entries to the trial (but can participate in Special Stakes at an earlier age)

-• You must complete an entry form and send it in before the trial's closing date for entries (generally six weeks or more before the date of the trial)
+- You must complete an entry form and send it in before the trial's closing date for entries (six weeks or more before the date of the trial)

-• You should be familiar with The Kennel Club's Working Trial and Bloodhound Trials I Regulations beforehand
+- You should be familiar with The Kennel Club's Working Trial and Bloodhound Trials I Regulations beforehand.
+These are essential reading before entering a trial with guidelines for judges and competitors.
+They will help you understand what you should and should not do.

 When can I start training my dog?